Skarbimir: Political involvement

 Skarbimir was politically active already during the reign of Władysław I Herman.
-It was through his initiative that a popular assembly was organized in Wroclaw where an agreement was reached between Bolesław III Wrymouth and his brother Zbigniew in their fight against count palatine Sieciech.
-It was there that he swore an oath of allegiance to both the sons of Władysław I Herman, and there he ratified the removal from office of the current guardian of Boleslaw, a noble named Wojsław Powała, who was a relative of Sieciech.
-The campaign against Palatine Sieciech, the de facto ruler of Poland, was also decided upon by Skarbimir at the Wroclaw meeting.
-As a consequence Skarbimir became the main advisor to Boleslaw III, which led to him taking over the office of palatine of the Lesser Poland-Silesian Duchy following the death of Wladyslaw I Herman.
+Through his initiative, a popular assembly was organized in Wrocław, where Bolesław III Wrymouth and his brother Zbigniew united to fight against Count Palatine Sieciech.
+There, he swore an oath of allegiance to both sons of Władysław I Herman and ratified the removal from office of the current guardian of Boleslaw, a noble named Wojsław Powała, who was a relative of Sieciech.
+The campaign against Palatine Sieciech, the de facto ruler of Poland, was also decided upon by Skarbimir at the Wrocław meeting.
+As a consequence Skarbimir became the main advisor to Bolesław III, which led to him taking over the office of palatine of the Lesser Poland-Silesian Duchy following the death of Wladyslaw I Herman.

-In 1103 as en envoy of Bolesław III Wrymouth, he negotiated with Borivoj II of Bohemia, who allied himself with Zbigniew and invaded Silesia.
+In 1103 as en envoy of Bolesław III Wrymouth, he negotiated with Bořivoj II of Bohemia, who allied himself with Zbigniew and invaded Silesia.
 Skarbimir was a proponent of anti-Bohemian foreign policy.
 It was likely with his help and influence that a successful invasion of Bohemia took place in 1105.
 He was very influential, to the point that he even minted his own coin.
-According to Jan Długosz in 1106 the Duke appointed him the prestigious office of Voivode of Cracow.
+According to Jan Długosz in 1106 the Duke appointed him the prestigious office of Voivode of Kraków.
 He remained Bolesław III Wrymouth’s faithful servant until 1117 when under unclear circumstances he rebelled against the Duke.
 The rebellion was suppressed, Skarbimir was captured and punished by being blinded.